tor-actions/tor-browser-build/projects/application-services/README.md

 Application Services is a collection of Rust components to enable integration with Mozilla online services, such as the Mozilla account, sync, etc...

+Since all of the application-services features are disabled by the Tor Project browsers, we don't build or include these Rust libraries in them.
+Even though these libraries are written in Rust, they are consumed by Kotlin.
+Application Services uses uniffi to auto-generate the Kotlin code that communicates with Rust.
+We have developed a custom generator for uniffi (see `projects/uniffi-rs`) to generate no-op bindings, i.e., bindings that don't call the Rust code and are therefore a dead-end.

 We do not fork this project, because we apply a minimal set of patches mainly needed for offline builds.